openandclose/tosixinch/docs/commandline.rst

 .. option:: -c, --check

-    print matched url settings, and exit (so you have to supply url some way)
+    print matched rsrc settings, and exit (so you have to supply rsrc some way)

 .. option:: --toc

-    create toc htmls and a toc url list. conflicts with '--input'.
+    create toc htmls and a toc rsrc list file. conflicts with '--input'.

 .. option:: --inspect